-Recently, the upscale rural property was expanded and the circa-1870 retreat was redesigned.
-Here, amid the towering redwoods of the Russian River Valley, crews added eight new guest rooms housed in an elegant new “barn,” refreshed the Inn’s original ten guest rooms, and brightened the Michelin-starred restaurant that fronts the property.
+The upscale rural property has expanded and the circa-1870 retreat redesigned.
+Here, amid the towering redwoods of the Russian River Valley, eight guest rooms are now housed in an elegant new “barn.”
+That's in addition to the Inn’s original 10 guest rooms and its Michelin-starred restaurant that fronts the property.
 Baths are gussied with large jetted tubs and saunas or steam showers, morning starts with full breakfast and fresh flowers in your room, and in the afternoon, you can take wine tasting classes with Sonoma County's only Master Sommelier, then move on to homemade cookies and milk.
 For even more heaven, gift yourself with farm-to-table spa signatures like the honey ginger massage, or treatments using heirloom cider apples from the inn’s home ranch plus herbs grown in Farmhouse's kitchen garden.

 Osmosis Day Spa Sanctuary, Freestone